PinGu100/Getting-and-Cleaning-Data-Course-Project/README.md

 newTidyData.txt

 ##CodeBook
 CodeBook.md.
-It describle the variables and summaries calculated in run_analysis.R
+It describles the variables and summaries calculated in run_analysis.R